 Friends of the Earth France is a non-profit environmental and human rights network, independent from any religious or political influence.
-Created in 1970, they helped build the French ecological movement and helped found the world's largest grassroots environmental network, Friends of the Earth International.
-Friends of the Earth France forms a local network gathering 30 autonomous local groups that act according to their own priorities and support the national and international campaigns with a shared vision for social and environmental justice.
+Created in 1970, FoE France helped build the French ecological movement and helped found the world's largest grassroots environmental network, Friends of the Earth International.
+Friends of the Earth France forms a local network composed of 30 autonomous local groups that act according to their own priorities and support the national and international campaigns with a shared vision for social and environmental justice.

-The organisation is part of various civil society movements and allies include the organisations ATTAC France, La Via Campesina France, Bankwatch, and Climate Action Network France.
+The organization is part of various civil society movements and allies, including ATTAC France, La Via Campesina France, Bankwatch, and Climate Action Network France.
 Together, they share a common vision about sustainable societies.

-Their latest activities and funder information can be found in the 2010 Annual report: http://www.amisdelaterre.org/Rapport-annuel-2010.html
+Its latest activities and funder information can be found in the 2010 Annual report:

-Friends of the Earth France publish a quarterly magazine, La Baleine, which informs its members about current campaigns and the network’s news.
+Friends of the Earth France publishes a quarterly magazine, La Baleine, which informs its members about current campaigns and the network’s news.

 The main activities of Friends of the Earth France are currently focused on:

 Agriculture and food